 - Tap Done!

-It’s the standard for Apple Watch.
-Mojave’s got it.
+It’s the standard for Apple Watch. macOS Catalina and Mojave’s got it.
 Even Apple TV has a dark mode.

 Plus, dark mode is already a feature in Safari, Apple Books, Siri, Apple Music, and Stocks.
 And dark mode is available on a growing list of third-party apps too!